cailleach1310/ares-marque-plugin/README.md

 Lyanna @ AresCentral

 ## Overview
+What is a Marque?
+It is the sign of a courtesan house or salon, tattoed on the back of an adept.
+It can take upto three years to finish, as progress will be gradual.
+The adept pays the tattoo artist with money they have earned through so called 'patron gifts'.

-Anyone familiar with the books or games of Kushiel theme will know that the marque is an aspect that only affects courtesan concepts, and more particularly, only novices and adepts.
+Anyone familiar with the books or games of Kushiel theme will know that the marque is an aspect that only affects a subset of characters, novices and adepts.
 In fact the marque does not necessarily require code at all - it could be handled simply on basis of +requests, with the player declaring at some point they are starting or have completed the marque.
 On other games of the theme, I've seen it handled with code support.
-Based on my code developed for the pennmush game *Marsilikos*, I've made this marque plugin my personal coding project, to learn the way AresMUSH is wired together.
-Now I'm putting it out there for anyone who'd like to use it.
+Continuing from my code developed for the pennmush game Marsilikos, I've made this marque plugin my personal coding project, to learn more about the way AresMUSH as a platform is wired together.
+Now I'm putting this plugin out there for anyone who'd like to use it.
 If you want some code-side marque support in your Kushiel-based game, go ahead, use it as is or adapt it to your needs.

 The marque plugin requires only adjustments in the custom AresMUSH files, so it shouldn't affect future merges and version upgrades.
-I've developed and tested this with v0.106 - v0.108.
+I've tested this on versions v0.106 - v0.108.

 ### What this plugin covers
 * Chargen: Setting marque during chargen.